ben-g26/Unsupervised-Learning-Methods/README.md

 <!-- ABOUT THE PROJECT -->
 # Project Summary

-As polar regions experience rapid climate shifts, it is important to monitor the distribution of sea ice (frozen sea water floating on the ocean surface) and leads (linear fractures in the sea ice), to understand ocean-atmosphere heat exchange and safe ship navigation.
-Image processing is crucial to appropriately classify these two features, and this can be done using unsupervised machine learning.
+As polar environments undergo rapid climatic change, monitoring the spatial distribution of sea ice (floating frozen seawater) and leads (linear openings within the ice) is critical for understanding ocean–atmosphere heat exchange and ensuring safe navigation.
+Image processing techniques are essential for distinguishing these features, and unsupervised machine learning provides an effective solution.

-This project covers two unsupervised machine learning algorithms to differentiate sea ice and leads in satellite images.
-We use Sentinel-2 optical (MSI) and Sentinel-3 altimetry (SRAL) data to classify them, and compare this with ground truth data from the European Space Agency (ESA).
+This project explores two unsupervised machine learning approaches to classify sea ice and leads from satellite imagery.
+Sentinel-2 optical (MSI) and Sentinel-3 altimetry (SRAL) datasets are used, with results compared against European Space Agency (ESA) reference data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Sentinel-2 and Sentinel-3 Data

-Sentinel-2 and Sentinel-3 are both observation missions from the European Space Agency (ESA) Copernicus Programme.
-We use both optical data and radar altimetry data as a multi-sensor approach to extend classification capabilities and improve reliability, such as where optical data experiences cloud cover.
+Sentinel-2 and Sentinel-3 are Earth observation missions developed under the European Space Agency (ESA) Copernicus Programme.
+This project combines optical imagery with radar altimetry data, enabling a multi-sensor approach that enhances classification performance, particularly in conditions where optical data is limited (e.g., cloud cover).

 Read more about the missions here: [Sentinel-2](https://dataspace.copernicus.eu/data-collections/copernicus-sentinel-missions/sentinel-2) & [Sentinel-3](https://dataspace.copernicus.eu/explore-data/data-collections/sentinel-data/sentinel-3)